-The enclosed text will show up in italic.
+The enclosed text will show up italicised.

-In most browsers the enclosed text becomes bold. is a logical tag where it is up to the browser to display the text in a way that gives an impression of, perhaps, something important.
+In most browsers the enclosed text becomes bold. is a logical tag where it is up to the browser to display the text in a way that gives an impression of, well, something important.